monorkin/rocket_docs/README.markdown

 # About

-Interdasting is a automatic documentation generator for [rocket_pants](https://github.com/Sutto/rocket_pants) based APIs.
+Interdasting is a automatic documentation generator for APIs.

+It is intended to be used with  [rocket_pants](https://github.com/Sutto/rocket_pants) based APIs but it can also be used as a standalone generator through rake tasks.

 This project was mostly inspired by the [grape-swagger project](https://github.com/tim-vandecasteele/grape-swagger).